Frequently Asked Questions

 Tyres

 Although you’ll need to separate recyclables, you may be able to combine some types into the same container, such as plastics and metals.
-Talk to your waste collection contractor about their range of container options so you can optimise your recycling service and make the most of the space you have available.
+Talk to your service provider about their range of container options and preferred so you can optimise your recycling service and make the most of the space you have available.

 Compostable packaging and other compostable products are designed to be broken down in a different way to recyclable packaging, so you should dispose of them through organic waste bins, if possible (check with your service provider), or with your general waste.